iogrids/Tutorials-Guides/python-calling-module.md

-# importing modules in python
+# Importing modules in python

 Lets create a module called mymod.py with the below code